vleema/lambda-sloc/README.md

 # λsloc

-This program intends to count the lines of code of multiple programming languages, such as C/C++, Java, Kotlin, Rust, JavaScript, Haskell, Python. `sloc` receive as input one or more files or directories, having the option to act recursively in sub-directories.
+This program intends to count the lines of code of multiple programming languages, such as C/C++, Java, Rust. `sloc` receive as input one or more files or directories, having the option to act recursively in sub-directories.

 A sample output would be: